Analyzing Atlas Air Worldwide (NASDAQ:AAWW) & Wheels Up Experience (NYSE:UP)

 Atlas Air Worldwide has higher revenue and earnings than Wheels Up Experience.

 53.0% of Wheels Up Experience shares are owned by institutional investors.
 1.7% of Atlas Air Worldwide shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Summary